Triyuga Municipality

 Almost all facilities are available in the town.
 Schools, colleges, Hospitals and clinics are available in the town.
 There are six police stations and armed police force in the town, and an army barrack is also situated in the city.

 Background

 Triyuga municipality was established on 26 March 1997 merging 3 VDCs: e.g. Gaighat, Deuri and Bhumarashuwa.
 Total area of the municipality was 319.88 km2.

-On 6 March 2017, following VDCs added into Triyuga municipality: Jogidaha, Saune, Khanbu and Jalpachilaune.
-Now total area of the municipality is 547.43 km2.
+On 6 March 2017, the following VDCs added into Triyuga municipality: Jogidaha, Saune, Khanbu and Jalpachilaune, increasing the total area of the municipality is 547.43 km2.

 Ward division

 Triyuga municipality is divided into 16 wards: